danbev/learning-iot/README.md

 known.

-This was first invented in the second world war to get around the problem of radio jamming of torpedo and their controllers.
+This was first invented in the second world war to get around the problem of radio jamming of torpedos and their controllers.
 Radio jamming is when too many competing signals are being transmitted over the same frequency.
-Actress Hedy Lamarr came up with the idea of when a wavelegth was jammed, enough information could still be sent by changing the frequence (hop) up or down.
+Actress Hedy Lamarr came up with the idea when a wavelegth was jammed, enough information could still be sent by changing the frequence (hop) up or down.
-After the was it was realised the frequency jamming is not just for miltary usages but radio, tv and other wireless communication also experiences jamming.
+After the was it was realised the frequency jamming is not just for military usages but  lso radio, tv and other wireless communication also experience jamming.
 And its not just jamming but also makes the communiction more robost to noise and interference.

 Related to IoT is that very little computation power is requrired to send or receive signals over the spread spectrum.
 And also in IoT deployments one migth